meerkat-manor/marti/docs/source/martiLQ.md

 Name|Description|Default or values
 ---|---|--
-hash|Hash of document - The hash of the document, which can be blank especially for large documents algo|Hash algorithm - Algoroithm used to generate the hash value or sign it description|Description - A more detailed description version|Version - A document version encoding|Encoding
+hash|Hash of document - The hash of the document, which can be blank especially for large documents algo|Hash algorithm - Algorithm used to generate the hash value or sign it description|Description - A more detailed description version|Version - A document version encoding|Encoding